 A Few Tips

-You should mix up a new batch of toner every few days for maximum results.
+You should mix up a new batch of homemade face toner every few days for maximum results.
 Vitamin C oxidizes quickly, so its effectiveness will diminish after a few days.
-Because Vitamin C oxidizes even faster when exposed to light, it’s also very important this toner be stored in a dark colored glass bottle.
+Because Vitamin C oxidizes even faster when exposed to light, it’s also very important this toner be stored in a dark-colored glass bottle.

-Ever used a product containing Vitamin C?
+Have you ever made a homemade face toner?
 If so, what were your results?